uafgeoteach/GEOS604_seismo/homework/HW0_GEOS604_setup.md

     ```bash
         conda activate geos604
     ```
-1. Change directories into the `notebooks/` directory, you will do your homework here
+1. Change directories into the `homeworks/` directory, you will find the homework assignments here
     ```bash
-        cd notebooks/
+        cd homeworks/
     ```
 1. Jupyter was installed in this environment, start a new Jupyter environment
     ```bash